William F. Conger

 Caroline retired from the Capital Group Companies in 2009 after a long careers as an equity analyst and promptly began volunteering in the rehab center at the Raptor Trust on Thursday mornings.
 She had been visiting for years and was inspired by the Soucy’s spirit to make a difference in the world to do her small part to help injured wild birds survive too.
 Working with the staff and in the facility has deepened her attachment to the Trust and improved her birding skills.

 Caroline also serves on the board, as Treasurer, of the New Jersey Historical Garden Foundation, which maintains the Cross Estate Garden in Jockey Hollow National Park.
 She also volunteers at Southwest Wildlife Conservation Center in Scottsdale, AZ.

 Rick has been involved with the Trust since he first visited and met Len Soucy in 1990.
-He has helped forge partnerships with the Trust and companies he’s worked for ever since by organizing Earth Day and employee events involving the Trust, leading product donations and financial support.
+He has helped forge partnerships with the Trust and the companies he’s worked for ever since by organizing Earth Day and employee events involving the Trust, and fostering product donations and financial support efforts.
 Rick has coordinated many employee, school and scout educational outings at the Trust, as well as employee volunteer work days.
 He is currently a volunteer raptor runner, transporting injured wild birds down to the Trust whenever his schedule allows.

-Rick lives in Oakland, NJ with his wife Patricia and two teenage children, Jack and Annabel.
-He presently serves as a board member of the Conserve Wildlife Foundation of NJ and is an avid birder and youth hockey coach.
+Rick lives in Oakland, NJ with his wife Patricia and two children, Jack and Annabel.
+He presently also serves as a board member of the Conserve Wildlife Foundation of NJ and is an avid birder.